beef-erikson/PythonBeefRogue/README.md

 # Python BeefRogue
-Python prototyping of BeefRogue for SDL version using libtcod
+Python prototyping of BeefRogue (SDL Version) using libtcod